|

 - Understand your funding package, which may include a combination of different types of appointments, such as teaching assistant positions, program assistantships, or fellowships.

-- Understand the terms and conditions of your appointments, including:
+- Understand the terms and conditions of your appointments, especially:

 - whether you need to pay segregated fees